yujinwunz/MineSolver/README.txt

 You will need Visual C++ (I used 2012) to compile this.
 You need VC development libraries for SDL 1.2, get it from http://www.libsdl.org/download-1.2.php

+Open the solution up in Visual Studio, then add your SDL include and SDL library directories to the project under Properties/VC++ Directories/include directories and Properties/VC++ Directories/library directories.

 AUTHORS

 Yujin Wu (yujinwunz@hotmail.com)